yy0007/NeurINO/autoresearch/README.md

 ## 🧠 Overview

-NeurINO AutoResearch is an autonomous experimentation framework designed for controlled and interpretable exploration of:
+NeurINO AutoResearch is an autonomous experimentation framework for topology-aware 3D neuron segmentation.
+It is designed for controlled and interpretable exploration of:

 - DINOv3-to-3D transfer strategies
 - topology-aware learning objectives
 - architectural configurations
 - training and optimization strategies

-This framework operates within a constrained interpretable research space designed for:
+This framework operates within a constrained research space designed for:
 - scientific experimentation,
 - topology-aware reasoning,
 - and interpretable optimization.